The Forest Research Institute (FRI) in Dehradun India, is every bit grand as its name.

 Urban legend says, anyone passing through these gates dies, well sooner than usual.
 They were a number of brave souls who didn’t believe in this tomfoolery but unfortunately they did not live long enough.

-Anyway I hear another fancy gate was constructed for the visiting VIPs.
+Anyway I heard another fancy gate was constructed for the visiting VIPs.

 Isn’t it amazing how something old reinvents itself as something new.